vebersol/jQPlayer/README.markdown

 A jQuery plugin to build custom HTML5 video players.

-The main feature of this plugin is the property of custom setup for buttons in player bar and the possibility to use many videos qualities for the same video.
+The main features of this plugin include the ability to customize buttons in player bar and the ability to chose different quality versions of the same video.

 # Advantages

 * More customizable options;
-* Callback events for common actios like play, pause, end, etc;
+* Callback events for common actions like play, pause, end, etc;
 * Custom buttons to add to your player bar;
 * Possibility to add different versions (sd, hd) for the same video;
 * Easy setup.